libp2p/specs/pubsub/gossipsub/partial-messages.md

 If a node requests partial messages, it MUST support sending partial messages.

-A node uses a peer's `supportsSendingPartial` setting to know if it can send a partial message request to a peer.
+A node uses a peer's `supportsSendingPartial` setting to know if it can send `partsMetadata` to a peer.
 It uses its `requestsPartial` setting to know whether to send the peer a full message or a partial message.

 If a peer supports partial messages on a topic but did not request them, a node MUST omit the `partialMessage` field of the `PartialMessagesExtension` message